gtesterman/WindowsServerHomeLab/README.md

 <br />
 <br />
   - Create a username and password for the machine <br />
-  - Product key is not needed if you are using the free trial from Microsoft Evaluation Center
+  - Product key is not needed if you are using the free trial from Microsoft Evaluation Center <br />
+⚠️IMPORTANT: If you don't set up a password now, you will be unable to create a domain
 <br />
 <p align="center">
 <img width="428" height="430" alt="Screenshot 2025-10-16 182946" src="https://github.com/user-attachments/assets/23fb9b92-d905-403b-83e5-66ae17e9dfa1" />